Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: The Short-Time Transform

-\end{defn} If $g$ and $h$ are arbitrary functions in $L^2(\mathbb{R})$, $\Phi_n(g_th)$ may not exist so the prescription that $g_th\in L^2(\mathbb{R})$ is necessary.
-This restriction is not very strong as it holds for all $g,h\in\mathcal{S}(\mathbb{R})$ which is a dense subspace of $L^2(\mathbb{R})$, but for the sake of mathematical rigor, we leave it.
-Assuming $\Phi_n(gh_t)$ exists in the original sense as an integral transform, e.g. if $g$ is an $n$-Gaussian, then the definition would mimic that of the STFT.
+\end{defn} If $f$ and $g$ are arbitrary functions in $L^2(\R)$, $\Phi_n(gf_{-t})$ may not exist since $gf_{-t}$ in general need not be in $L^2(\R)$, thus the prescription that $gf_{-t}\in L^2(\R)$ is necessary.
+This restriction is not very strong as it holds for all $f,g\in\mathcal{S}(\R)$ which is a dense subspace of $L^2(\R)$, but for the sake of mathematical rigor, we keep it.
+Assuming $\Phi_n(gf_{-t})$ exists in the original sense as an integral transform, e.g. if $f$ and $g$ are $n$-Gaussians, then the definition would be exactly as in \eqref{eq:STPhin}.
 Instead of restricting to functions on which $\Phi_n$ is defined naturally as an integral transform and then extending the results via density arguments, we prefer to work in full generality from the outset for simplicity of argument.
-With this definition, we may immediately state the first theorem.
+With this definition, we may immediately state the theorem.

-\begin{thm} Let $g,h\in L^2(\mathbb{R})$ such that $g_th\in L^2(\mathbb{R})$, then $h$ may be reconstructed from $\mathcal{V}_g^{(n)}h$ by the following
+\begin{thm} Let $f,g\in L^2(\R)$ such that $gf_{-t}\in L^2(\R)$, then $f$ may be reconstructed from $\mathcal{V}_g^{(n)}f$ by the following

-where $\Phi_n\mathcal{V}_g^{(n)}h(-t,\tau)$ is understood to be $\Phi_n$ acting on $f_{\tau}(\omega) = \mathcal{V}_g^{(n)}h(\omega,\tau)$, i.e. $\tau$ is constant. \end{thm} \begin{proof} We first consider the operation of $\Phi_n$ on $\mathcal{V}_g^{(n)}h$.
+where $\Phi_n\mathcal{V}_g^{(n)}f$ is understood to be $\Phi_n$ acting on $h_{\tau}(\omega) = \mathcal{V}_g^{(n)}f(\omega,\tau)$, i.e. $\tau$ is constant. \end{thm} \begin{proof} We first consider the operation of $\Phi_n$ on $\mathcal{V}_g^{(n)}f$.
 This gives